LADY DOROTHY MARY CLAYTON EAST CLAYTON,

 It took me a long time to find the likely answer to this question, which turned out to be linked to the story of her sister Lorna's doomed romance; Lorna's suiter have previously being deemed totally unsuitable by her father.
 Having many years previously emigrated to Canada to "make good", Lorna's suiter had returned to marry his middle-aged bride only to be rebuffed once more by his intended father-in-law, have their story made front page news, and his bride placed in a mental institution.
 The details of Lorna's story had been made highly public via the National daily papers.
 For details see page on Arthur Durrant & Family.

 It now seems likely that Dorothy's wedding was a quiet one purely in order to avoid publicity.
 Her sister and her father had already in the months leading to Dorothy's marriage found themselves the centre of national as well as local gossip.
-At the time of Dorothy's marriage itself, even though the Rev. Durrant had by that time given his consent to the marriage, Lorna was being nursed in a sanatorium and it would have seemed cruel to have had the large society wedding expected of a couple in Robert & Dorothy's position.
+At the time of Dorothy's marriage itself, even though the Rev. Durrant had by that time given his consent to the marriage of his elder daughter, Lorna was being nursed in a sanatorium and it would have seemed cruel to have had the large society wedding expected of a couple in Robert & Dorothy's position.
 Such a wedding would undoubtedly have attracted the major press who would equally as undoubtedly have made capital out of it.
-They would probably have also made much out of her other sister's story, being the divorcee daughter of a "respected" clergyman..
+They would probably have also made much out of her other sister's story, being the divorcee daughter of a "respected" clergyman.The social niceties of life in the early 1930's are very differnt to those of today.

 As it turned out, the Rev. Durrant would appear to have approved his youngest daughter's marriage, and later performed a Church Blessing on their union.
 But sadly Dorothy's marriage was not to last much more than six months, as Sir Robert died on 2nd September 1932, having apparently contracted a form of polio whilst on an expedition to Libya undertaken shortly after their marriage.
 It should also be remembered here that prior to the discovery of antibiotics and ant-viral drugs, the sudden death of otherwise healthy individuals due to various viral and bacterial infections was very common as the school log books and parish registers can grimly testify.